abdulhafiz999/abdulhafiz999/README.md

-# 👋 Hi there, I’m Abdul Hafiz
+# 👋 Hello, I’m Abdul Hafiz

 I'm a passionate **Software Engineer** and **Web3 enthusiast** with a strong interest in building innovative digital solutions — from modern web applications to decentralized systems.